EPS College Counseling Program

 The Princeton Review does a nice job of comparing the two tests across multiple criteria: http://www.princetonreview.com/college/sat-act

-- Not usually.
-Almost all schools will accept either the SAT or the ACT and some schools will require the ‘Writing’ section that accompanies both tests.
+- No. Almost all schools will accept either the SAT or the ACT.

 - Although we do not teach AP courses, we do facilitate many AP Exams each May on campus.
 EPS students often elect to take at least one exam.
 EPS teachers can advise students about the degree to which our classes cover content for specific AP exams, and how much a student may need to study independently to prepare for an exam.